-Looking at these ratings, it is a no-brainer why people are always thinking of home security systems and making it their top priority.
-These numbers were seven years ago, technology evolves and is way past and way beyond what it was in 2014.
-Home security systems have also evolved and have been innovated through the years.
-Today, home security systems have what they call smart alarms.
+According to the Federal Bureau of Investigation, seven years ago, criminals committed 8.2 million property crimes in the United States.
+And 21% of these crimes are burglaries.
+Looking at these ratings, it is a no-brainer why people always think of home security systems.
+And making it their top priority.
+These numbers were seven years ago.
+Technology evolves and is way past and way beyond what it was in 2014.
+Home security systems have evolved and have been innovated through the years.
+Today, home security systems have smart alarm for houses.

 What Is a Smart Alarm System?

 Years before Smart Alarm Systems were there, people did not have the ability nor the technology to let homeowners manage their own home security systems.
 In the past, people physically install security systems in houses.
 And, a central station can only monitor it, which is usually the home alarm company.
 Homeowners did not have the luxury or ability to monitor their own homes.
 And had to pay other people to watch their houses monthly.

 With the advancement of technology, most of us have smartphones now.
 We know how to use and navigate the Internet and Wi-Fi.
 All these can be synced into your smart home system, allowing you to maximize.
 And utilize the full potential of your Smart Alarm.
 Smart Alarm Systems have devices that you can use.
 Then, it will be synced into your smartphone, updating and notifying you about what is happening in your house while you are away.
 Or even inside it.

 Such devices include smart cameras, door sensors, window alarms, smoke, and carbon monoxide detectors, and a many other features.